Listen to an audio file of this tool.

 Trust is an essential foundation for healthy relationships.
-As parents, you play an essential role in your teen’s success.
-There are intentional ways to grow a healthy parent-teen relationship, and understanding how to promote a trusting relationship with your teen, one in which they tell you and others the truth, is key.
+As a parent or someone in a parenting role, you play an essential role in your teen’s success.
+There are intentional ways to grow a healthy parent-teen relationship, and understanding how to promote trust in your teen, where they tell you and others the truth, is key.

 Teens and emerging young adults ages 15-19 are in the process of exerting their independence and spending more time with peers.
 They are working on understanding and making predictions about others’ thoughts and feelings.
 As they do, they also may seek to hide the truth particularly if they fear harsh judgment from respected adults or peers.
 They are also testing boundaries and taking more risks socially and academically.
-Often that risk taking can lead to mistakes, misbehaviors, or even failure.
-The most common type of lying done by children as young as four is covering up a misdeed.1 Similarly, our teens and emerging young adults may be tempted to cover up their failures or desire-taking risks their parents may not permit.
+Often, that risk taking can lead to mistakes, misbehaviors, or even failure.
+Teens may be tempted to cover up their failures or want to take risks their parents may not permit.

-Though younger children cannot distinguish between the subtleties of deception, teens and emerging adults can understand the differences between honest mistakes, guesses, exaggerations, and sarcasm and irony.
-A full understanding of lying and its consequences continues to develop (not fully formed) throughout childhood and adolescence as part of their cognitive and moral development.
+Though younger children cannot distinguish between the subtleties of deception, teens and emerging adults can understand the differences between honest mistakes, guesses, exaggerations, as well as sarcasm and irony.
+A full understanding of lying and its consequences continues to develop throughout childhood and adolescence as part of their cognitive and moral development.

-The key to many parenting challenges, like raising teens who grow in their understanding of the value of truth telling, is finding ways to communicate so that both your needs and your teen’s needs are met.
+The key to many parenting challenges, like raising teens who learn the value of truth telling, is finding ways to communicate so that both your needs and your teen’s needs are met.
 The steps below will prepare you to help your teen learn more about your family values, how they relate to lying, and how you can grow and deepen your trusting relationship.

-Whether it’s your fifteen-year-old lying about where he went after school or your seventeen-year-old lying about failing a class, our teen’s ability to tell the truth can become our regular challenge if we don’t create plans and strategies for dealing with them along with input from them.
+Whether it’s your fifteen-year-old lying about where they went after school or your seventeen-year-old lying about failing a test, your teen’s ability to tell the truth can become a regular challenge if you don’t create plans and strategies.

 - greater opportunities for connection and enjoyment;